hsemple/pythongis_tutorials/docs/source/displaying_files.rst

    :alt: One and Two Dimensional Arrays

 Python has specialized libraries for manipulating arrays.
 Two popular ones are the "numpy" library and the “array" module.
-Numpy appear to be more popular.
+Numpy appears to be more popular.
 To import Numpy, type:

 >>> import numpy as np